BW PolyureaProtective CoatingsContact

 What steel details need special attention?

-Weld seams, steel edges, bolt holes, deck details, hull splash zones, worn areas and transitions should be reviewed before coating.
+Weld seams, steel edges, bolt holes, deck details, corners, joints, overlaps, worn areas, splash-zone transitions and rust-treated areas should be reviewed before coating.

 How should final DFT be confirmed?

-Final DFT should be confirmed by project specification, service exposure, inspection standard, steel details and the latest product data rather than by area alone.
+Final DFT should be confirmed by project specification, service exposure, inspection standard, steel details, edge treatment and the latest approved product data, not by area alone.

 What is the expected service life?